My SmartHome is supposed to be smarter than me, right?

 - Zooz Z-Wave Plus 4 in 1 Sensor

 - GE Smart Wall Plug

 First, let me just say this – while my security system supports Z-Wave devices, I do not suggest mixing your home automation/convenience systems with your security system.
 Keep them separate!
 You do not want a vulnerability in a lightbulb to provide access to bypass your security system.
 I really don’t care what Alarm.Com, ADT and others suggest – these should always be separate domains/networks and if you want interaction rethink that and don’t do it.

-That said, the SmartHome setup was fairly straight forward, I put the SmartThings hub in my kitchen connected to an ethernet port we installed when the house was built, the Philips Hub went up in my home office plugged into a gigabit switch and the Caseta Hub went down in my basement connected to my core network switch.
+The SmartHome setup was fairly straight forward.
+The SmartThings hub was installed in my kitchen & connected to an ethernet port we installed when the house was built.
+The Philips Hub went up in my home office plugged into a gigabit switch and the Caseta Hub went down in my basement connected to my core network switch.
 I put a couple of the A19 bulbs in the living room’s overhead light fixture, three Cree bulbs in the family room’s ceiling fan and the BR30 floods in the recessed lighting cans over my kitchen’s breakfast bar.
 The light strip will be installed over the kitchen cabinets for night lighting and splashes of color.

 Once I configured the Hue bulbs in the Hue App, I connected the Hue hub over to SmartThings (“ST”) and discovered the Cree bulbs.
 So far so good.
 I plugged in the GE wall wart and connected it to SmartThings with a table lamp.
 We created a couple different rooms in both the Hue and ST apps, defined a few automations and a handful of IFTTT actions and moved on… for now.